None Note: This tutorial was generated from an IPython notebook that can be downloaded here.

 Step 1: initialize Twind class¶

-We are initilizing the TigressWindModel
+We are initilizing the TigressWindModel class with default

 parameters set to match the TIGRESS simulation suite results at